 Conclusion:

-It was concluded that among the 12 varieties taken for the study for their performance in Tripura for various growth and yield parameters the varieties Sukhsagar, Bhima Red, Bhima Shweta, and Fursungi.
-These varieties show significant potential for optimizing onion yield in the region.
+It was concluded that among the 12 varieties studied in Tripura for various growth and yield parameters Sukhsagar, Bhima Red, Bhima Shweta, and Fursungi showed significant potential for optimizing onion yield.
 Additionally, Sukhsagar, with its minimum neck thickness, is particularly suitable for long-term storage.
 Under the climatic conditions of Tripura Sukhsagar, Bhima Red, Bhima Shweta, and Fursungi exhibit superior performance among all the varieties in the experiment.

 In accordance with the existing deficit between onion production and consumption in Tripura these findings present a valuable opportunity for local farmers especially during the Rabi season when land remains fallow after rice harvest.
 The gap between production and consumption can be minimized by the adoption of these high-yielding varieties.
-This in turn could be able to meet the growing local demand for onion and also serve as a viable income-generating option for farmers in the region.
+This in turn could be able to meet the growing local demand for onion and also serve as a viable income-generating opportunity for farmers in the region.
 Therefore, cultivating these varieties offers a promising strategy for both improving local onion production and enhancing the economic welfare of farmers in Tripura.

 Ethics Approval